spectrocloud/librarium/docs/docs-content/getting-started/additional-capabilities/additional-capabilities.md

 > "You know, we might be able to make your dream happen!" says Wren, Founding Engineer.
 "Palette's edge capabilities
 > could make it possible for us to bring Spacetastic to many devices."
 >
 > "I can't believe my ears!" says Kai laughing.
-"Wren, our resident Palette sceptic, has well and truly embraced our new
+"Wren, our resident Palette skeptic, has well and truly embraced our new
 > platform solution."
 >
 > Wren laughs and quickly responds.
 "Oh and one more thing!
 Palette doesn't lock us into a single tech stack or cloud